jasonumiker/eks-well-architected/README.md

 This set of best practices are focused around implementing observability in your workload so that you can understand its state and make data-driven decisions based on business requirements.

 One area where EKS differs from most of the other AWS services is that there is no observability (metrics, logs or traces) enabled by default.
-The reason for that is that customers have a key decision to make - one that is strategic.
+The reason for that is that customers have a key decision to make - one that can be strategic.

 The three possible paths to observability with EKS are:
 1. Use the traditional AWS native approaches (e.g. CloudWatch, CloudWatch Logs, X-Ray) - This approach is appropriate if all of your workloads are in AWS and so it makes sense to standardize on their native, yet AWS-proprietary, observability services.
 For metrics and logs AWS calls this approach CloudWatch Container Insights (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
 1. You can use the open-source vendor-agnostic tooling in this space (e.g. Prometheus, Elastic/OpenSearch, Jaeger) - This approach is approach is appropriate if you are trying to use consistent tooling both in and out of AWS.
 And Prometheus and Jaeger are not just open-source, but also governed by the same vendor-neutral organization that governs Kubernetes - the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io).
 And, [thanks in large part to AWS](https://aws.amazon.com/blogs/opensource/stepping-up-for-a-truly-open-source-elasticsearch/), ElasticSearch has been forked to be truly open and free in [OpenSearch](https://opensearch.org).
-    1. AWS actually runs managed services for Prometheus as well as OpenSearch - giving you the best of both worlds (a managed service but based on a vendor-agnostic opensource tool and standard that you *could* run yourself anywhere)
+    1. AWS actually runs managed services for Prometheus as well as OpenSearch - giving you the best of both worlds (a managed service but based on a vendor-agnostic opensource tool that you *could* run yourself anywhere)
         1. And at re:Invent this year they announced a tighter opt-in integration with their Managed Service for Prometheus with EKS - https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-managed-service-prometheus-agentless-collector-metrics-eks/
-1. You can use non-AWS commercial SaaS services in this observability space (Sysdig Monitor, Datadog, AppDynamics, NewRelic, Elastic, Splunk, SumoLogic etc.) - This approach can work for both hybrid and multi-cloud environments but at a cost of both money and a degree of lock-in.
+1. You can use non-AWS commercial SaaS services in this observability space (Sysdig Monitor, Datadog, AppDynamics, NewRelic, Elastic, Splunk, SumoLogic etc.) - This approach can work for both hybrid and multi-cloud environments - but at a cost of both money and a degree of lock-in to the SaaS vendor.

-Also, one of the key considerations for which path to choose is the degree of changes that you'll need to make to your agent(s) and your code.
-For metrics and traces, you often need to instrument your code with an SDK like CloudWatch and X-Ray or Prometheus and Jaegar.
-So changing tools means changes to your code (even though they are usually fairly minor/trivial).
-Many of the commercial SaaS offerings also have proprietary agents - so changing tools means changing agents too.
-This cost-to-change is being mitigated with the new OpenTelemetry agent/project - https://opentelemetry.io/ though.
+Also, one of the key considerations for which path to choose is the extent to which you'll need to change your code.
+As, for metrics and traces, you often need to instrument your code with an SDK like CloudWatch and X-Ray or Prometheus and Jaegar.
+So, changing tools usually means changes to your code (even though they are usually fairly minor/boilerplate).
+Many of the commercial SaaS offerings also have proprietary agents - so changing tools means changing out all the agents too.
+This cost-to-change is now often being mitigated, though, with [OpenTelemetry](https://opentelemetry.io/).
 OpenTelemetry is a CNCF project focused on being one agent and SDK that can serve all your metrics, logging and tracing needs while being plugable to all the common backend tools/services.
+And AWS supports this approach with their own [AWS Distro for OpenTelemetry](https://aws.amazon.com/otel/).

 Finally, this observability data is often needed by automation such as the Kubernetes Horizontal Pod Autoscaler (HPA) (to know when to scale your workload in/out) or by tools like Argo Rollouts or Flagger (to know when a deployment has issues and should be automatically rolled back).
-So, understanding what tools you plan on using and what observability backends they will need to integrate with is a consideration here as well.
+So, understanding what tools you plan on using and what observability backends those tools will need as a source is a consideration here as well.

 ### OPS 5.
 How do you reduce defects, ease remediation, and improve flow into production?

-This set of best practices are focused on adopting approaches that improve flow of changes into production, that activate refactoring, fast feedback on quality, and bug fixing.
+This set of best practices are focused on adopting approaches that improve the flow of changes into production, that activate refactoring, fast feedback on quality, and bug fixing.
 These accelerate beneficial changes entering production, limit issues deployed, and achieve rapid identification and remediation of issues introduced through deployment activities.

-What both AWS-native and Kubernetes/EKS has in common here are that you should:
+What both Kubernetes/EKS and an AWS-native approach have in common here are that you should:
 * Manage your infrastructure via code (IaC)
-* Version control both your code as well as the associated IaC in a source repository like git
+* Version control both your code, as well as the associated IaC, in a source repository like git
 * Check whether known vulnerabilities (CVEs) in your code, the opensource packages you use from npm/pip/maven/nuget etc. or the OS base layers of your container images
-* Have automated pipelines to build as well as deploy your application ideally along with any cloud infrastructure on which it depends
+* Have automated pipelines to build as well as deploy your application - ideally along with any cloud infrastructure on which it depends too
-* Test that your application and associated IaC work by *actually* deploying them 'for real' in a non-production but production-like integration environment (rather than just with static tests and mocks) before going to production
+* Test that your application and associated IaC work by *actually* deploying them 'for real' in a non-production but production-like environment (rather than just with static tests and mocks) before going to production

 But there are some differences in both tooling and mindset when it comes to having a "best practice" Kubernetes deployment flow vs. native AWS.

 #### Declarative GitOps for Kubernetes

 Firstly, Kubernetes/EKS is different in that it is truly declarative rather than imperative like AWS.
-The imperative approach is to say "create a container with these characteristics right now".
-If you do that with CloudFormation or Terraform then you can then change that resource via the AWS Console or API - in which case it has drifted from your IaC.
-The declarative approach is to say "I want a container to exist with these characteristics".
-It might seem a subtle difference, but Kubernetes has a control loop where if you change the results so they no longer match what you declared you wanted it will put them back rather than allow any drift to exist.
+The imperative approach is to say "create a Pod/Task with these characteristics right now".
+If you do that with CloudFormation or Terraform then you can then change that resource via the AWS Console or API - in which case it has drifted from your point-in-time IaC deployment.
+The declarative approach is to say "I want a Pod/Task to exist with these characteristics until I say otherwise".
+It might seem a subtle difference, but Kubernetes has a control loop where if you change things so they no longer match what you had declared then it will immediately put them back - continually reverting any drift that happens.

-Also, in Kubernetes everything is a declarative YAML IaC file.
-Even if you make what seems like an imperative command with `kubectl` it is just generating the IaC file and submitting it for you.
-The analogy with native AWS would be to imagine if you could only managed AWS with CloudFormation - where even the AWS Console and CLI just generated and submitted CloudFormation on your behalf - and AWS continually reverted any resource to match the CloudFormation template you declared if you tried to change it directly.
+Also, in Kubernetes **everything** is a declarative YAML IaC file.
+Even if you make what seems like an imperative command with `kubectl`, it is just generating the YAML IaC file and submitting it for you.
+The analogy here with native AWS would be to imagine if you could only manage AWS with CloudFormation - and anything you did with the AWS Console or CLI generated the CloudFormation templates and applied them for you.
+And that if you tried to introduce any drift vs. what was in the deployed templates (the CF Stacks) then AWS would immediately revert back to what you declared in your IaC.
+That is the Kubernetes declarative flow.

-This difference allows for some significant changes in flow and tooling.
-This 'best pratice' flow in Kubernetes is called **GitOps**.
+This fundamental difference allows for some significant changes in both tooling as well as what are the best practices for the platform.
+The 'best pratice' flow in Kubernetes with this all in mind is called **GitOps**.

 ![](https://codefresh.io/wp-content/uploads/2023/06/Basic-GitOps-workflow-for-Kubernetes.png)

 The two common Kubernetes GitOps tools are [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and [Flux](https://fluxcd.io/).
 What they have in common is:
-* They run on your cluster(s) and **pull** in merged changes from git repos/branches (rather than have a stage of your pipeline run a CLI command to **push** them)
+* They run within your cluster(s) and **pull** in newly merged changes from git repos/branches (rather than have a stage of your pipeline run a CLI command to **push** them to the cluster/cloud)
     * They, therefore, move the security challenge from controlling access to the cluster (e.g. authx of `kubectl` to make the required changes) to controlling who can merge to the git repo - because whatever gets merged to particular repos/branches *will* be deployed immediately by the GitOps operator
-        * This often takes the form of requiring changes via Pull Request (PR) with a pre-merge testing and approval flow
+        * This often takes the form of requiring changes via Pull Request (PR) with a mandatory pre-merge testing and approval flow

-* You - or things like the Horizontal Pod Autoscaler (HPA) - can end up 'fighting' the GitOps operator should you attempt to change things from what is explicitly defined in the YAML manifest in the git repo (as it'll keep trying to change it back to what is in git)
-    * This means that you need to omit certain parameters like a desired pod quantity in git so that it isn't something that GitOps will try to revert to as the HPA changes it based on your defined scaling rules
-    * This also means that, in the event of an failed deployment or outage, you need to either disable the GitOps operator before making any changes directly to the cluster or, better, to lean *into* it by making any changes via new git
-        * This means that to do a rollback you pull and then re-merge the old commit so it is the latest for the branch so that the GitOps operator deploys it
-            * More on how to deal with failed deployments 'the right way' here is covered in OPS 6 below.
+One of the key challenges when it comes to running EKS is that you often need to mix these tools and approaches - use CloudFormation or Terraform to create the VPC, create the EKS cluster, create the RDS Databases, etc. and then you use the K8s YAML with ArgoCD or Flux to manage the containerized applications on Kubernetes.
+Some people don't want to use two different approaches - and that is why AWS developed the [AWS Controllers for Kubernetes](https://aws-controllers-k8s.github.io/community/) so that you can mange AWS from within EKS via declarative YAML like you do with your apps.
+There is also the CNCF project [Crossplane](https://www.crossplane.io) that takes a similar approach of extending Kubernetes to manage the cloud - but it can do it not just for AWS but for Azure and GCP as well!

 #### Container Vulnerability Scanning